Ticker

 • Don't write in ALL CAPS (which seems like you are SHOUTING!)

-• Don't use sarcasm or humor that could be misinterpreted.
+• Avoid sarcastic comments or humor that can be misunderstood.

-For example: "If possible, could you review this document by Tuesday?"
+See examples below: "If possible, could you get this document reviewed by Tuesday?"
 "Thank-you for your time and feedback."
-Politeness builds trust and better communication.
+Politeness develops rapport and better communication.

-• Read your message aloud to catch awkward phrases.
+• Read your note out loud to hear awkward phrasing.

-Pro Tip: Take advantage of tools like Grammarly or Hemingway Editor that check readability and tone.
+Pro Tip: Take advantage of apps like Grammarly or Hemingway Editor that check for readability and tone of your written responses.

 • Sincerely,